Sahan-Pasindu/Youtube-Transscript-Summerizer/README.md

 # Youtube-Transscript-Summerizer
-2nd Year Group Project
+2nd Year Group Project.

 This application can summarize the transcript of any English YouTube video.
 It also can translate the summarized text into Sinhala or Tamil.
 It also has the text to speech facility in English, Sinhala and Tamil.
-Please using Jupyter Notebook to run the application.

 Technologies | Python, Jupyter Notebook.

+Please use Jupyter Notebook to run the application.